tdunning/Tutorials/_docs/basic_features/Transitional_Flat_Plate.md

 % Physical governing equations (EULER, NAVIER_STOKES,
 %                               WAVE_EQUATION, HEAT_EQUATION,
 %                               LINEAR_ELASTICITY, POISSON_EQUATION)
 PHYSICAL_PROBLEM= NAVIER_STOKES
+%
 % Specify turbulent model (NONE, SA, SA_NEG, SST) KIND_TURB_MODEL= SA
+%
 % Specify transition model (NONE, BC) KIND_TRANS_MODEL= BC
+%
 % Specify Turbulence Intensity (%)
 FREESTREAM_TURBULENCEINTENSITY = 0.18
+%
 % Regime type (COMPRESSIBLE, INCOMPRESSIBLE, FREESURFACE) REGIME_TYPE= INCOMPRESSIBLE
 ```

-The governing equations are RANS with Spalart-Allmaras (SA) turbulence model.
-By entering `BC` as the option for `KIND_TRANS_MODEL`, Bas-Cakmakcioglu Algebraic Transition Model is activated.
-This model requires freestream turbulence intensity that is to be used in the transition correlation, thus `FREESTREAM_TURBULENCEINTENSITY` option is also used.
-The SA model is composed of one-equation for a turbulence field variable that is directly related to the turbulent eddy viscosity.
-The BC model achieves its purpose by modifying the production term of the SA model.
-The production term of the SA model is damped until a considerable amount of turbulent viscosity is generated, and after that point the damping effect of the transition model is disabled, thus a transition from laminar to turbulent flow is obtained.
+The governing equations are RANS with the Spalart-Allmaras (`SA`) turbulence model.
+By entering `KIND_TRANS_MODEL= BC`, the Bas-Cakmakcioglu Algebraic Transition Model is activated.
+This model requires freestream turbulence intensity that is to be used in the transition correlation, thus the `FREESTREAM_TURBULENCEINTENSITY` option is also used.
+The BC model achieves its purpose by modifying the production term of the 1-equation SA turbulence model.
+The production term of the SA model is damped until a considerable amount of turbulent viscosity is generated, and after that point, the damping effect on the transition model is disabled.
+Thus, a transition from laminar to turbulent flow is obtained.

 The incompressible freestream properties are specified as follows.
-(Please see "Notes" for freestream properties of other transitional flat plate test cases)
+(Please see "Notes" for freestream properties of other transitional flat plate test cases).

 ```
 % Free-stream density (1.2886 Kg/m^3 (air), 998.2 Kg/m^3 (water))